-Yes, I am a classically trained Printmaker.
+I am a classically trained and award winning Printmaker.
 This is good old fashioned printmaking as Gutenburg intended, A to Zinc.
 In order of appearance you will see Stone Lithography, Silkscreen, and Copperplate and Zinc plate etching.
 Each technique brings out different tones of my artistic voice.

 Sometimes an idea calls for something a little different, more than once.
 I like collage for expressing ideas that have texture, or that provoke mixed emotions.
 Collage and mixed media allows for visual juxtapositions that reflect conceptual ones.